-At the end of September through early October, I went back to Italy for 10 days with my family and James.
-It was glorious, gluttonous and at times, a typical family vacation with all of us yelling and getting lost (have James tell you about it).
+At the end of September through early October, I went back to Italy for 10 days with my family.
+It was glorious, gluttonous and at times, a typical family vacation with all of us yelling and getting lost.
 Mamma mia.

 This was the longest vacation I’ve taken in a long time (sad).
 The villa we stayed at, on a small working vineyard in Greve, Tuscany didn’t have wireless so we were really unplugged.
 Occasionally at a restaurant we would visit we had quick wireless, but I didn’t check email and didn’t do a lick of work.